Social anxiety is the fear of being judged. It tells you everyone is watching you. Everyone is analyzing your words. Everyone thinks you are weird.

 The world is waiting for you.
 You have things to say and jokes to crack.
 Don't let a lying fear keep you silent.
 Start with one "Hello" today.

-Try This Today: Ask a stranger for the time.
+Try This Today: Ask a stranger for directions or the time.
 Just one person.
+See that you survive.

 Next Read: